AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <br />

-Below are the steps for ICMP (nternet Control Message Protocol) traffic observation from a perpetual ping and ICMP traffic stop after the inbound firewall rule is set
+<b> Filter for ICMP (nternet Control Message Protocol) traffic </b>

+- Type in icmp
+- Open CMD and perpetually ping LinuxVM with the command> ping -t(private ip address)
+- Obsere the constant pinging and obesrve the responses from LinuxVM on CMD
+- Check back to observe icmp traffic in Wireshark

 <br />
 1. Set the perpetual ping comand to ping VM2 and observe the ICMP traffic
 <p>